top of page

 • Faster kick at the end of your races

-• Trains fast twitch muscle fibres
+• Trains fast twitch muscle fibers

 • Improves neuromuscular co-ordination